 CRS can also cause growth issues and low birth weight.
 This is most likely to occur when an infection happens before 16 weeks of pregnancy.

-Does having measles, mumps, or rubella in pregnancy affect future behavior or learning for the child?
+Does having measles, mumps, or rubella during pregnancy affect future behavior or learning for the child?

-It is not known if having measles or mumps can cause behavior or learning issues for the child.
+It is not known if having measles or mumps can increase the chance of behavior or learning issues for the child.
 Having a rubella infection in pregnancy can increase the chance of developmental delay and/or intellectual disabilities in some children.

 Breastfeeding and measles, mumps, or rubella:

-If a male has measles, mumps, or rubella could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man has measles, mumps, or rubella could it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if measles or rubella could affect male fertility or increase the chance of birth defects above the background risk.
-Having mumps may temporarily decrease the size of testicles, but this is not likely to cause infertility.
-Infected partners can pass these viruses to a person who is pregnant through close contact.
-For more information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/
+Studies have not been done to see if measles or rubella could affect men’s fertility or increase the chance of birth defects.
+Having mumps might temporarily decrease the size of testicles, but this is not likely to cause infertility.
+Infected partners can pass these viruses to a pregnant woman through close contact.
+For more information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.